Homeless applications: immigration and residence

 You can show an intention to resettle by looking for work, arranging school places and registering with a GP.

 The DWP will also look at this if you need to claim universal credit.

 You can usually get help if you're an Irish citizen or have settled status in the UK.

-You won't usually be able to get help if you moved here after that date unless you're an Irish citizen or have settled status.
+You won't usually be able to get help if you moved to the UK after 31 December 2020 unless you're an Irish citizen or have settled status.

 People with indefinite leave to remain